 Pelagic tunicates (salps, appendicularians, pyrosomas and doliolids) are exclusively marine organisms.
-They are all filter feeders, which mean that they filter the entire size range from very small colloids to large phytoplankton chains.
+They are all filter feeders, which means that they filter the entire size range from very small colloids to large phytoplankton chains.
 Smaller appendicularians, however, are usually considered microphageous (feeding on small particles) (Sommer and Stibor, 2002).

-Tunicates are the only marine metazoans which feed on particles of similar sizes as protozoa (less than 2 μm) (Bone et al., 1997).
+Tunicates are the only marine metazoans which feed on particles of similar sizes as protozoa (less than 2 $\mu$ m) (Bone et al., 1997).
 The reproduction cycle is complex, including sexual and asexual generations, with high nativity rates.
-Under good food conditions, tunicates show population growth rates ranking at the top of the metazoans (Bone, 1998).
+Under good food conditions, tunicates show population growth rates ranking at the top of the metazoans (Bone,

+1998).
 Thalia democratica, Salpa fusiformis, Pyrosoma atlanticum, Pangea confoederata are the most represented species in pelagic samples.

 Gelatinous macroplankton represents a successful morphotype, and several hypotheses attempt to give plausible explanations.
 A transparent gelatinous body, together with the low nutritive value of the body tissues, may provide efficient protection from predation (Verity and Smetacek, 1996; Johnsen, 2000).
 However, transparency gives no advantage in the deep sea and, besides, many tunicates exhibit bioluminescence or are non-transparent (Harbison, 1992).
 There are also specialized predators of gelatinous zooplankton, and recent research indicates that medusae, ctenophores and tunicates may be a good food resource for some fish (Harbison, 1998).
-Mola mola, Schedophilus ovalis, Centrolophus niger, Caretta caretta (Parker et al., 2005), Dermochelis coriacea and many other pelagic species feed on gelatinous macroplankton, which is an abundant and easily accessible food source (Arai, 2005).
+Mola mola, Schedophilus ovalis, Centrolophus niger.
+Caretta caretta (Parker et al., 2005), Dermochelis coriacea and many other pelagic species feed on gelatinous macroplankton, which is an abundant and easily accessible food source (Arai, 2005).

-Anyway, a gelatinous body may allow survival in low food concentrations typical of open oceans (Harbison 1992; Acuna 2001).
+Anyway, a gelatinous body may allow survival in low food concentrations typical of open oceans (Harbison, 1992; Acuna, 2001).

 Moreover, by acting as a floating gelatine substratum in the Mediterranean Sea, the jellyfishes capture and agglutinate suspended organic matters, thereby slowing down the sinking process.
-Hence, they appear to play an important role, together with microbiota, in enhancing the trophic potential of the open sea environment (Jacques, 1989).
+Hence, they can enhance, together with microbiota, the trophic potential of the open sea environment (Jacques, 1989).
+On the other hand, Cnidaria and Ctenophora play, as predators, an important role in evolution and ecology of small zooplankton and early pelagic stages of many marine species (Boero et al., 2005).